WomenWhoCodeNYC/Algorithms/howToContribute.md

 #Contribute to the WWCNYC Algorithms group!
 This repo and these events are curated, crafted, and cared for by coders like you.
-We are actively looking for new contributors who identify as women, trans, or genderqueer.
+We are actively looking for new contributors who identify as women, trans, or genderqueer, who can help share their knowledge of programming with others.
+If this sounds like you, read on!

 ## Things we LOVE:
 * `New problems!` They should be language agnostic, vary widely in difficulty, and should take between 5-20 minutes to complete.
 We aim to have about 6 problems per event, with level 1 being the easiest and level 6 being the hardest.
 If you submit a problem, please consider submitting one solution as well in either pseudo code or the language of your choice.